ideasonpurpose/ansible-playbooks/README.md

 * Clears out some common Adobe cruft and install leftovers
 * Modify default terminal settings
 * Generate a pre-formatted email signature
-* Generate a custom HTML welcome document
+* Generate a custom HTML welcome document from a Markdown template

 The playbooks have been updated for Yosemite, and also work on Mavericks.
 Playbook execution time is dependent on the target computer state (how much needs doing), target CPU and network bandwidth but usually takes 5-10 minutes.